patrickbucher/learning-rust/notes/14-cargo-and-crates-io.md

 [Crates.io](https://crates.io) is not only a one-way channel to retrieve code from.
 It is also a place where developers can share their own code.
-In order to be useful to other developers, the code must provide useful documentation, accurate meta-data, a useful API, and a comprehensive test-suite.
+In order to be useful to other developers, the code must provide useful documentation, accurate metadata, a useful API, and a comprehensive test-suite.

 Those requirements are best demonstrated using an example: The library crate `mememo`, which is short for _mean, median, and mode_`, implements trivial